 China, Japan, India, Pakistan, South Korea, the Philippines, Taiwan, Thailand and Vietnam all have mandatory pre-closing filing regimes.
 These jurisdictions have national laws prohibiting implementation of a transaction prior to approval.
 Failure to secure approval prior to closing can expose parties to significant penalties.
 These vary by jurisdiction, but can include fines (potentially of up to 10 per cent of worldwide turnover), potential divestiture orders to unwind a transaction and severe reputational damage.

-National laws prohibiting implementation prior to approval may be interpreted as applying only to those parts of a transaction relevant to the particular jurisdiction in question, or they may apply to the entirety of the transaction worldwide.
-In most cases, the exact scope of the prohibition will not be specified in the national law, and the interpretation will be left to the (formal or informal) practice of the specific regulators.
+National laws prohibiting implementation prior to approval may be interpreted as applying only to those parts of a transaction relevant to the particular jurisdiction in question or they may apply to the entirety of the transaction worldwide.
+In most cases, the exact scope of the prohibition will not be specified in the national law and the interpretation will be left to the (formal or informal) practice of the specific regulators.
 In China, Japan, South Korea and Taiwan, the regulators interpret the scope of the prohibition on implementation to be worldwide (ie, to reach all parts of a transaction).
-In other jurisdictions, the answer is not so clear cut.
+In other jurisdictions, the answer is not so clear-cut.
 Knowing the scope of the bar on closing allows merging parties to consider whether there may be an option to accelerate closing of the global transaction by holding certain local assets separate until a pending approval is granted.

 Mandatory post-closing filings

-While jurisdictions with post-closing obligations will not impact the timeline to closing, they still require vigilance to ensure that filings are submitted in a timely manner and approval is received as necessary.
+While jurisdictions with post-closing obligations will not impact a transaction’s timeline to closing, they still require vigilance to ensure that filings are submitted in a timely manner and approval is received as necessary.
 In Indonesia, notifications must be submitted within 30 working days after the closing date or legally effective regulatory approval.
 In South Korea, notifications must be submitted within 30 calendar days of the date of closing.
 In Thailand, post-closing notifications must be submitted within seven calendar days after the date of closing.
 Failure to obtain approvals post-closing can expose the parties to fines in these jurisdictions.

-Merger notifications to the Australian Competition and Consumer Commission, New Zealand's Commerce Commission and the Competition Commission of Singapore are made on a voluntary basis.
+Merger notifications to the Australian Competition and Consumer Commission, New Zealand’s Commerce Commission and the Competition Commission of Singapore are made on a voluntary basis.
 As a result, these jurisdictions do not have any automatically operating bar on closing a transaction prior to approval.
-Nevertheless, if the transaction in question has the potential to raise serious questions regarding its compatibility with the competition laws in each jurisdiction, these regulators do have the power to step in and seek:
+Nevertheless, if the transaction has the potential to raise serious questions regarding its compatibility with the competition laws in each jurisdiction, these regulators do have the power to step in and seek:

 - injunctions preventing implementation;